dwightjack/grunt-nodemailer/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+1.0.0 Updated to Nodemail 1+ APIs, added support for every filetype as external source (thanks to @wardpeet)

 0.3.0 Added grunt cli option to override file src (thanks to @posabsolute)